What You Need To Know About Private Drinking Water

 samples for VOCs can be found on the Illinois Well Water web page.

-It is also important to be aware of other potential contaminates, such as lead,
+It is also important to be aware of other potential contaminates, such as

-you should consult your local health department for recommendations on private well water testing.
+live, you should consult your local health department for recommendations on private well water testing.
 The private well water web site also provides information and resources that will help you maintain safe drinking

 water in your well.
 It includes information on testing and interpreting test results, treating contaminated well water, maintaining